 Due to dementia, the physical and mental faculties of many older adults change.
-That is why they often need hospice care in Chino, California.
+That is why they often need hospice care in Ontario, California.

 Family members may be able to handle the physical changes.
 But overseeing behavioral changes may be challenging.
 One of these is sundowning.
 Sundowning occurs when a person with dementia experiences increased anxiety and confusion.
 This often happens in the late afternoons to the early evenings.

 To address sundowning, here are some tips you can use:

 - Schedule activities accordingly.

 A palliative care provider helps you identify which activities are good for your loved ones.
 Ideally, you should schedule physical activities in the mornings until the afternoons.
 This way, they will be able to spend their energy.
 They will also be less aggressive come night time.

 - Reduce noise and distractions in the late afternoons until night time.